 Program Guidelines:

-• Scholarship funds may be applied to the cost of tuition, fees, books, lab fees and required class supplies
+Scholarship funds may be applied to the cost of tuition, fees, books, lab fees and required school supplies

 Volunteer Commitment:

-Every Scholarship winner is required to commit at least 5 hours minimum of their time to Massachusetts Sickle Cell Association during the year they receive their scholarship.
+Each Scholarship winner is required to commit at least 10 hours minimum of their time to Massachusetts Sickle Cell Association during the year they receive their scholarship.

 Please complete all sections of this application in order to be considered for a MSCA educational scholarship.